mmomtchev/Forez/README.md

 #### First marriage to Asiuraa

 His first marriage ends with a divorce for unknown reasons.
-Although the primary sources are not very clear, Eléonor of Forez is certainly born out of this marriage ([25], page 493) because her grandson is at the center of a inheritance dispute with Guy V of Forez (*!!find the archive document*).
+Although the primary sources are not very clear, Eléonor of Forez is certainly born out of this marriage ([25], page 493) because her son - Guillaume of Baffie is at the center of a inheritance dispute with Guy V of Forez ([4], page 245).
+He challenges the legality of the divorce between Guy III and Asiuraa, claiming that Eléonor is the only legitimate successor of Guy III.
+The king decides that Guillaume of Baffie is to renounce his claims on the County of Forez and he is to receive the castles of Pressieu, Jullieu, Villedieu and Cromels.
+This is certainly the same Guillaume of Pressieu mentioned in [15].

 #### Second marriage to Alix (Alice) of Suilly